-The concept of marine Green Infrastructure (GI) is defined as a spatial network of ecologically valuable areas significant for the maintenance of ecosystems health and resilience, biodiversity conservation, and delivery of ecosystem services essen
+The concept of marine Green Infrastructure (GI) is defined as a spatial network of ecologically valuable areas significant to the maintenance of ecosystems health and resilience, biodiversity conservation, and delivery of ecosystem services essent

 Macaronesian Maritime Spatial Planning - MarSP

-The document provides a detailed atlas of the maritime issues in the Macronesia.
+The document provides detailed maps of the maritime issues in the Macronesia.

 INDIMAR system is a web application that integrates relevant and updated information regarding the locations of the most suitable areas for economic activities' development in the maritime space of the Azores, Madeira and the Canary Islands.

 This case study seeks to explore tools, methods and data to assess environmental effects of maritime uses in the context of MSP and transboundary issues.

 The BONUS BALTICAPP project team studies the supply and demand of marine ecosystem services in terms of recreation across the Baltic Sea region, focusing on the next 80-100 years.